SShah276/SShah276/README.md

 ###

-<p align="left">- 🔭  I'm looking to explore computer and data science through my passion for math and problem-solving<br>- 📚 I'm currently learning how to utilize NumPy, Pandas, and MatPlotLib libraries in Python <br>- </p>
+<p align="left">- 🔭  I'm looking to explore computer and data science through my passion for math and problem-solving<br>- 📚 I'm currently learning how to utilize NumPy, Pandas, and MatPlotLib libraries in Python <br> </p>

 ###